google/gke-policy-automation/docs/user-guide.md

 * For cluster discovery the `cloudasset.assets.searchAllResources` permission is needed on a target projects, folders or organization.
 This permission is included, among others, in a `roles/cloudasset.viewer` role
+* For Cloud Storage output, the `roles/storage.objectCreator` role is needed on a target bucket
+* For Pub/Sub output, the `roles/pubsub.publisher` role is needed on a target topic

 ## Cluster commands